6 Igneous Rocks and Silicate Minerals

 6.3.2 Bowen’s Reaction Series

 N. L. Bowen pioneered in the study of magma crystallization, for which he received the Roebling Medal from the Mineralogical Society of America in 1950.
 By studying naturally occurring igneous rocks and conducting laboratory experiments, he derived an idealized model for equilibrium crystallization in a magmatic system.
-We call the model Bowen’s reaction series; it is depicted below.
+We call the model Bowen’s reaction series; it is depicted below in Figure 6.17.
 Although Bowen’s series is a generalization that does not apply in detail to all magma types, it is an excellent model to describe the process of crystallization.
 Some petrologists have developed more precise models for magmas of specific compositions.

 Bowen’s reaction series shows the (hypothetical) order in which minerals crystallize from cooling magma.
 It contains nine mineral names arranged in a Y-shape.
 We call the left-hand side of the Y the discontinuous side because abrupt changes occur as different minerals crystallize in sequence.
 We call the right-hand side the continuous side because plagioclase is continually present during crystallization, starting as Ca-rich plagioclase at high temperature and changing to Na-rich plagioclase as cooling progresses.
 The minerals at the bottom of Bowen’s series crystallize at the lowest temperatures.
 Although not evident from this diagram, just like plagioclase, minerals on the discontinuous side of the series change composition as cooling proceeds.
 At higher temperatures, for example, olivine usually has a greater magnesium to iron ratio (Mg:Fe) than at lower temperatures.